 You've probably heard of trophy hunting, but ever heard of canned hunting?
-Hundreds of lions are bred specifically to be killed in South Africa each year, with hunters paying up to $50,000 per lion.
+Hundreds of lions are bred specifically to be killed in South Africa each year, with hunters paying up to $50,000 per lion hunting safari.
 Hunting activities, including these canned hunts, adds a whopping $341 million to the South African economy and supports >17, 000 jobs.
 But in 2018, as a result of international outcry to help protect lions, the South African government reduced its yearly limit for exporting lion skeletons from 1,500 down to its previous quota of 800.
 But what's the real story behind this lucrative business?
 What's the ethical cost of this enterprise and are we really making any real progress in solving the issues involved?
 In Episode 2 of our interview with Kevin Richardson AKA the 'Lion Whisperer', we delve into the realities of both canned and trophy hunting and uncover how you can help save lions!

 Josh: "Okay so now let’s get to an issue which I know is close to your heart and it’s something that we both really agree on and something we’re both quite passionate about as well — can you just tell the listeners what canned hunting is? "